Oil Gains on Falling Stocks, Higher Demand Forecast

-Oil prices continued to climb Thursday morning, building on solid gains made Wednesday on shrinking global inventories and a bullish forecast for demand.
+Oil prices continued to climb Thursday, rising for a fourth straight day on shrinking global inventories and a bullish forecast for demand.

 Continue Reading Below